 The Tate Student Center provides a welcoming space for students through entertaining and educational programs and opportunities for students to learn and develop.
 Facilities and services include information desks; study and TV lounges; meeting, conference, and multi-purpose rooms; a movie theater; a game room; an 11,000-square-foot Grand Hall; student organization offices; ticket sales window; UGACard Office; U.S. Passport Application Acceptance Office; Print and Copy Services; and Campus Reservations, Events and Technical Services.
 The Tate Student Center also houses six restaurants operated by Dining Services.

 The Business Office has responsibility for the fiscal oversight of the units within the Office of the Dean of Students and has accountability for budgets of more than $14 million, expenditures and money management.
-This responsibility includes accounting and reporting of revenues, expenditures, receipts and disbursements of University funds, including the activity fee paid by all students.
+This responsibility includes accounting and reporting of revenues, expenditures, receipts, and disbursements of University funds, including the activity fee paid by all students.

-For more information, visit the Dean of Students website at http://dos.uga.edu, visit the administrative offices at 325 Tate Student Center, or call (706) 542-7774.
+For more information about the Office of the Dean of Students, see http://dos.uga.edu, visit the administrative offices at 325 Tate Student Center, or call (706) 542-7774.